Details about Trolley Run

 Coming from out of town a need a place to stay?
 We encourage you to stay on the Country Club Plaza at our hotel sponsor, the Hampton Inn & Suites (4600 Summit, Kansas City, MO 64112, Tel:816-448-4600)

-Registration for Trolley Run 2018 will open this fall.
+Registration for Trolley Run 2018 opens Oct.
+5.

 Cash or check only for race day registration